 - Group webinars

 It may often be a mixture of the above, or repetitions of meetings or webinars.
-Ensuring that everyone is trained appropriately is the surest way to ensure a smooth rollout.
+Ensuring that all staff receive training appropriately to use the software is the surest way to ensure a smooth rollout.
 Each confusion or lack of understanding will only compound and push disdain for the new technology even further.

 If you’d like to know more about how we help our clients rollout timesheet software, please do get in touch.